 If you have researched mosaic crochet on the internet, you may have noticed that there are in fact at least three different crochet techniques, all of which are frequently described as ‘mosaic crochet’.

-I have created a short tutorial which includes step-by-step photos and instructions for working the same simple chart in each of the three most common techniques, so you can see the differences between them, and the finished effect.
+I have created a short tutorial which includes step-by-step photos and instructions for working the same simple chart in each of the following techniques, so you can see the differences between them, and the finished effect.

 You can download free PDFs of the tutorial below:

 Note: I have given each of the mosaic crochet techniques a different name, as having all so many different techniques with the same name is very confusing!

 I would like to stress that these are not official names, merely my way to hopefully help you to differentiate between them.

 I would also like to stress that this is by no means an exhaustive list, and if/when I become aware of different mosaic crochet techniques I will update this page / tutorials accordingly.

 Inset mosaic crochet involves leaving ch-sps in rows using the first colour, and these are filled in by “in-setting” longer stitches (usually trs) in the next RS row in a contrasting colour, leaving the ch-sps unworked behind.

 Inset mosaic crochet is usually worked using 2 rows of each colour, turning your work at the end of each row, so the unused colour can be carried up the side of the work, hence minimising the number of ends needing to be woven in.